OliverHennhoefer/unquad/docs/source/installation.md

 # Installation

-Here you will learn how to install the `unquad` package.
+Here you will learn how to install the `nonconform` package.

 ## Prerequisites